Richard Belzer of ‘Law and Order’ fame dies: reports

 (KTLA) — Richard Belzer, who for more than 20 years portrayed the cynical and conspiratorial-minded John Munch in the “Law and Order” franchise, has died.
 He was 78.

-The news of his death was first shared by actress Laraine Newman, an original cast member of “Saturday Night Live.”
+Writer Bill Scheft told The Hollywood Reporter Belzer, who had experienced “lots of health issues,” died at his home in the southwest of France early Sunday.
+News of his death was first shared by actress Laraine Newman, an original cast member of “Saturday Night Live.”
+Belzer served as the warm-up comedian for the sketch comedy series for years before breaking out as one of television’s most iconic law enforcement characters.

 “I’m so sad to hear of Richard Belzer’s passing.
 I loved this guy so much.,” Newman wrote on Twitter.
 “He was one of my first friends when I got to New York to do SNL.
 We used to go out to dinner every week at Sheepshead Bay for lobster.
 One of the funniest people ever.
 A master at crowd work.
 RIP dearest.”